U.S. Bank Investments Review for 2023

 Margin

-Self-directed accounts with U.S. Bancorp Investments can sign up for margin trading.
-Currently, rates are very reasonable.
-The top rate is 9.75%, and the bottom rate is 7.75%.
+Self-directed accounts at U.S. Bancorp Investments can use margin.
+Rates are quite favorable right now.
+The highest rate is 9.75% and the lowest is 7.75%.

 Digital Tools